SumoLogic/sumologic-documentation/blog-service/2024-01-16-aws-for-cis.md

 * **Misconfigurations**.
 See areas in your environment that need to be addressed because they fail best practice security controls.
 * **Suspicious activity assessment**.
 See suspicious activity across users, web interactions, networks, and Identity Access Management (IAM).

-To learn how you can set up and use Cloud Infrastructure Security for AWS, check out our technical documentation [here](/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws).
+To learn how you can set up and use Cloud Infrastructure Security for AWS, check out our [technical documentation](/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws).

 :::note
 To use the solution, you are required to sign up and activate Amazon GuardDuty and AWS Security Hub.